Defining Your ICP (Ideal Customer Profile)

 Phase 2: Contextual Outreach

 Email (primary channel): Reference the detected signal in the opening line.
-Example: “Congratulations on your recent funding round.
+Something like: “Congratulations on your recent funding round.
 At this stage of growth, the question of [domain] tooling comes up fast.”

 LinkedIn: Connection request to the decision-maker identified by Deep Search, with a short contextual note (150 characters max).